 - The facility must prepare a summary of the resident’s mental and physical health status;

-- A post-discharge plan of care for the resident must be provided, which will assist the resident in adjusting to his or her new living environment; and
+- A post-discharge plan of care for the resident must be provided, which will assist the resident in making alternative arrangements for care and housing; and

-- The resident and their family member or legal representative must be notified of the pending discharge (and reasoning behind it) in writing at least 30 days in advance of the discharge.
-(Emergency situations are the only exception.)
+- The resident and their family member or legal representative must be notified of the pending discharge (and the reasoning behind it) in writing at least 30 days in advance of the discharge date.
+Emergency situations are the only exception.

 The Appeals Process

 Residents have the right to appeal a transfer or discharge that they feel is unfair.
-In order to contest a pending discharge, a family member or other representative of the resident must contact the state long-term care ombudsman or other relevant state office immediately.
-Even if the facility only threatens to kick out a resident, their family should consult with an elder law attorney to ensure that their rights are honored and preemptively quash any threat of an unwarranted eviction.
+In order to contest a pending discharge, a family member or other representative of the resident must contact the state long-term care ombudsman or other relevant state office (typically the department of health) immediately.
+Even if the facility only threatens to kick out a resident, their family should take the same action and also consult with an elder law attorney to ensure that their rights are honored.
+These measures will help to preemptively quash any threat of an unwarranted eviction.

 One tactic that facilities use to achieve an involuntary discharge in a roundabout way is “dumping.”
-The nursing home may transfer a patient to a hospital and then refuse to readmit them.
-However, in some states there is a policy in place that dictates a facility must hold the resident’s bed for a certain number of days.
-Medicaid will pay for this bed-hold period, but if a resident is paying privately, they may be responsible for these fees.
+This occurs when a nursing home transfers a patient to a hospital and then refuses to readmit them.
+In some states, there is a policy in place that requires a facility to hold the resident’s bed for a certain number of days while they are hospitalized.
+Medicaid will pay for all or part of this bed-hold period, depending on the state, but if a resident is paying privately, they may be responsible for these fees.
 Regardless of the strategy used to discharge a resident, the facility must still provide a comprehensive care plan for the patient and ensure that they have a safe place to go.

-A word of warning: seeking out placement in a new nursing home facility following any of these incidents, whether voluntary or involuntary, can be difficult since administrators in the same area often communicate with one another.
-Because of the complex laws involved (both Medicaid and nursing home licensing rules and regulations), the need to resolve the issue of a loved one’s placement as quickly as possible, and the practical aspects of the facility’s wish to avoid adverse publicity, a local elder law attorney may be necessary to assist in achieving the best possible result.
+A word of warning: seeking out placement in a new nursing home facility following any of these incidents, whether voluntary or involuntary, can be difficult.
+Administrators and staff in the same area often communicate with one another.
+Because of the complex rules involved (including Medicare, Medicaid and nursing home licensing rules and regulations), the need to resolve the issue of a loved one’s placement as quickly as possible, and the practical aspects of the facility’s wish to avoid adverse publicity, a local elder law attorney may be necessary to assist in achieving the best possible result.